Gluten-Free Greek Almond Cookies

 - almonds, coarsely chopped

 Not sure where to find some these ingredients?
 Many grocery stores have them in their specialty aisle.
 In Canada, Bulk Barn and Nutters are good sources.
-And you can always order items on Amazon for home delivery.
+As well, you can order items on Amazon for home delivery.

 The full list of ingredient measurements, plus baking details are in the printable recipe card at the bottom of the post.